fabiovitalba/intro-to-db-final-project/README.md

 As you can see from the screenshots above, this application runs in the Terminal.
 Follow the installation instructions and run the application locally.

+## 5. Known issues
+- **Most inputs are not validated with the SQL Database:** This issue appears in almost all inputs, since most are just taken "as-is" and passed directly to the Query.
+This results in unwanted behaviour like:
+  - If you try to assign a non-existing Task, this will work --> An UPDATE is executed, which will update NO TUPLES, therefore the SQL statement is valid and throws no errors.
+- **SQL Database constraints are not updated:** After the project discussion on the 18.02.2025 I revisited the requirements and improved the constraints for the Restructured Schema.
+This led to the introduction of a few new constraints, that are now NOT REPRESENTED in the SQL file in this project.
+- **Task Restructuring required:** The Task Table contains many attributes and could probably be improved on.
+Some examples include:
+  - Adding a constraint for completionDate to be `NOT NULL` whenever status = `'completed'`.
+  - Adding a constraint for dateReleased to be `NOT NULL` whenever status != `not authorized`.
+  - Vertical decomposition of `Task(taskId, description, status, dueDate, dateReleased*, creationDate, completionDate*, project, milestone, assignedDeveloper*)` into `Task(taskId, description status, dueDate, creationDate, project, milestone, assignedDeveloper*)` `TaskStatusDate(taskId,status,date)`. `TaskStatusDate` could then hold the tuple `(status='authorized',dateReleased)` for the release date, as well as the tuple `(status='completed',completionDate)` in order to reduce NULL values in Task and reduce its size.
+It could also be further optimized by also including the tuple `(status='not authorized',creationdate)` in order to remove another attribute that is rarely used in Task.
+This requires some restructuring of the Relational Schema, as well as the update of the SQL file in this project.